twilight-wizard/nixmentors/Lab6-Puppet/Lab6.md

 ### Exercises

+- Write a module called users to add the user krinkle and krinkle's .plan file.
+Remove those resources from site.pp and include the new module on the client node.

-(Again, you can skip these and come back to it later.)
+Optional (or come back to these later):
 - Write a module to configure NTP.
 - Write a module to configure Postgres.